skyfe79/AndroidActivity/README.md

  * Called when the view is about to disappear.
 * viewDidDisappear
  * Called when the view is disappeared.
+* keyboardDidAppear
+ * Called when the soft keyboard is appear with keyboard's height in pixel.
+* keyboardDidDisappear
+ * Called when the soft keyboard is disappear.

 It is similar to the lifecycle of view which is in UIViewController on the iOS.